braden-j/ideation-fall-2025/round5_final/StreetEats.md

 ### QC Strategy Overview

 We apply Gold Standard verification, Majority Voting, and Expert review to make sure all information displayed on StreetEats is as accurate as possible.
 We will generate Gold Standard data and Expert review by forming relationships with food truck owners.
-We will  use this to output a normalized label, a **quality_score ∈ [0,1]**, and **flag** underperforming usersfor admin review.
+We will use this to output a normalized label, a **quality_score ∈ [0,1]**, and **flag** underperforming users for admin review.

 ### Specific QC Mechanisms